mercurius-js/mercurius/docs/api/options.md

   - `subscription.keepAlive`: `Integer` Optional interval in ms to send the `GQL_CONNECTION_KEEP_ALIVE` message.
   - `subscription.fullWsTransport`: `Boolean` Enable sending every operation via WS.
   - `subscription.wsDefaultSubprotocol`: `String` Set the default subprotocol in case the client does not specify one.
 See [Supported subprotocols](../graphql-over-websocket.md#websocket-subprotocol)
+  - `subscription.queueHighWaterMark`: `Number` Set the high water mark for the internal readable stream queue used by each subscription connection.
+This controls the buffering behavior of subscription messages.
+When the queue reaches this limit, backpressure is applied to prevent memory issues.
+Defaults to Node.js stream default (16 for object mode).
+See [Node.js Stream Buffering](https://nodejs.org/api/stream.html#buffering) for more details.

 - `persistedQueries`: A hash/query map to resolve the full query text using it's unique hash.
 Overrides `persistedQueryProvider`.
 - `onlyPersisted`: Boolean.
 Flag to control whether to allow graphql queries other than persisted.
 When `true`, it'll make the server reject any queries that are not present in the `persistedQueries` option above.
 It will also disable any ide available (graphiql).
 Requires `persistedQueries` to be set, and overrides `persistedQueryProvider`.